cardillan/mindcode/doc/syntax/optimizations/BOOLEAN-OPTIMIZATION.markdown

 ## Fully evaluated expressions

 In fully evaluated expressions, the value of the condition is fully computed before the conditional statement is executed.
 Such expressions can be optimized by replacing the true and false branches with a sequence of `select` instructions based on the final value of the condition; one `select` instruction is needed for each output variable of the conditional expressions.
-When additional computations are needed to produce a final value of any output variable in either branch, these computations are kept in the optimized code and are executed regardless of the actual value of the condition.
+When additional computations are needed to produce a final value of any output variable in either branch, these computations are kept in the optimized code and are executed regardless of the actual condition evaluation.

 When this optimization is applied, it always decreases the code size, as it avoids any jumps, and it replaces two separate assignments to the same variable in each branch with a single `select` instruction.

 Whether the optimization is applied depends on the optimization goal: